|

 times daily from the last Saturday in April through the last Sunday in October.

-for youth ages 5 to 18.
+The tour lasts about 1 hour and 30 minutes and are free.
 The tour stops on the high point of the ranch, where one can

 see the Flint Hills stretching to the horizon in all directions like massive waves at sea.